Cocaine Addiction: Signs, Symptoms, Risks, and Treatment Resources

 The best way to find approved cocaine addiction treatment providers is by speaking to your insurance company or your primary care provider.
 The Substance Abuse and Mental Health Services Administration also offers a Behavioral Health Services Locator tool to find cocaine addiction treatment near you.

-Once you have a list of possible providers, do your research and evaluate their services, treatment options, and client reviews.
+Once you have a list of possible providers, research and evaluate their services, treatment options, and client reviews.
 If you want to take the next step, contact the helpline at Paramount Wellness Retreat and speak to our compassionate care team.

 Cocaine Detox and Withdrawal Management